yuyaohshimo/awesome-headless-shopify-stores/README.md

 ## Home and Garden

 - [Clare](https://www.clare.com/) - We make paint shopping simple with curated colors, peel and stick paint swatches, and premium, Zero VOC interior paint and supplies delivered to your door.
 (Contentful, React, styled-components)
+- [Koala Furniture](https://au.koala.com/) - Brilliant Aussie furniture with a heart.
+Delivering high-quality furniture with a free 4-hour delivery and a risk-free 120-night trial.
+Making good stuff that's easy to buy, try and use.
+(Vue.js, Nuxt.js, Amazon Cloudfront)
 - [Parachute](https://www.parachutehome.com/) - Very comfortable essentials that make you feel at home – bedding, bath linens, decor and more.
 Enjoy free shipping and returns, plus a 60 day trial.
 (Contentful, React)
 - [Rachio](https://rachio.com/) - With Rachio, make lawn care effortless with smart irrigation controllers and effective, natural soil treatments.
 (Contentful, React, Gatsby, styled-components)